dgp1130/blog/src/www/posts/isolating-css-inheritance/isolating-css-inheritance.md

 `@scope` is also not supported in all browsers just yet, but I'm excited to see broader support for it and suspect it will be useful for the wider CSS isolation story once it becomes Baseline.

-### CSS Variables

-`all` applies to all CSS properties (with minor exceptions), but does _not_ apply to CSS variables.
-As a foundational primitive, it makes sense to support resetting all CSS properties while still allowing CSS variables to inherit.
-However for this use case of CSS isolation between multiple apps, this limitation is actually _incredibly_ frustrating, as there is no equivalent property which does apply to CSS variables.
-This forces us into an entirely different and much more complicated solution to isolate CSS variables.

-I really wish there was some kind of `all-vars: initial;` property which would do this, but unfortunately the web platform just doesn't have the right primitives to make this viable right now.

 ### `revert-layer`